-In accordance with the SEC's Guidelines for the Assessment of the Performance of Audit Committees of Companies Listed on the Exchange ("Guidelines"), the Audit Committee conducts an annual assessment of its practices in relation to the best practices and standards provided in the Guidelines ("Assessment").
+In accordance with the SEC's Guidelines for the Assessment of the Performance of Audit and Risk Committees of Companies Listed on the Exchange ("Guidelines"), the Audit and Risk Committee conducts an annual assessment of its practices in relation to the best practices and standards provided in the Guidelines ("Assessment").
 The Assessment process is documented and forms part of the records of the Corporation.
+For 2016, the Assessment was held on 2826 July 2016.